-32. 3rd Commando Brigade.-Officers are to wear coloured lanyards and garter tabs, woven arm badge "Royal Marines Commando" and "dagger" formation signs as laid down for Other Ranks.
+32. 3rd Commando Brigade.-Officers are to wear coloured lanyards and garter tabs, woven arm bands, "Royal Marines Commando" and "dagger" formation signs as laid down for Other Ranks, R.M.
 Coloured lanyards are not to be worn in Nos.
 8, 9A, 9B or 10 Dresses.